 There's also the chiropractor operating on a little girl in Alternative Medicine.
 Penn even stops the film and sincerely warn us about the content beforehand.

-Retroactive Recognition: Since the show, being quasi-documentary in nature, went out of its way to find people in the public eye willing to talk about a particular subject the show was covering, it's likely you'll recognize someone who appeared on this show on other news or information programs (Jack Thompson from the "Video Games" episode or Richard Cohen from "Family Values" are particularly visible individuals, not to mention Sheriff Joe Arpaio).
+Retroactive Recognition: Since the show, being quasi-documentary in nature, went out of its way to find people in the public eye willing to talk about a particular subject the show was covering, it's likely you'll recognize someone who appeared on this show on other news or information programs (Jack Thompson from the "Video Games" episode, Richard Cohen from "Family Values", or Paul Watson from "Endangered Species" are particularly visible individuals, not to mention Sheriff Joe Arpaio).
 Given the show, you could call this trope, "Hey, it's that asshole!"

-What an Idiot: Some time after an episode debunking the use of chiropractors (not all forms, mind you), a group of chiropractors bought tickets to their live show just to tell Penn and Teller that they were offended by the episode and are boycotting them.
+What an Idiot: Some time after an episode debunking the use of chiropractors (not all forms, mind you; the main expert on their side was himself a chiropractor), a group of chiropractors bought tickets to their live show just to tell Penn and Teller that they were offended by the episode and are boycotting them.